Fear of leopards empties two villages in Uttarakhand's Pauri | Science-Environment

 On June 10 last year, Godavari Devi of Dabra village was working in the fields near her house when she was killed by a leopard.
 In May 2018, a leopard mauled Sundarai village resident Virendra Kumar to death in a roadside passenger shed.

-Apart from Dabra and Sundarai, those living in dozens of villages such as Mazgaon, Kilwas, Quin, Chamnau and Soudal are living in constant fear of the big cats.
+Apart from Dabra and Sundarai, those living in dozens of other villages such as Mazgaon, Kilwas, Quin, Chamnau, and Soudal are living in constant fear of the big cats.

 Bharatpur village – another village in Pauri emptied of its population – wears a deserted look as all its residents have moved out.